abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 ### ABAP Language Version

 :::warning
-Using ABAP Language Version in abapGit is still an experimental feature.
+Using ABAP language version in abapGit is still an experimental feature.
 :::

-You can define how abapGit handles the ABAP Language Version of objects in a repository.
-The default setting is "Any" which allows objects of any ABAP Language Version to be included in your repository.
-The other settings will limit the type of objects to exactly one of the ABAP Language Versions.
+You can define how abapGit handles the ABAP language version of objects in a repository.
+The default setting is "Any" which allows objects of any ABAP language version to be included in your repository.
+The other settings will limit the type of objects to exactly one of the ABAP language versions.
 For more details, see [ABAP Language Version](/user-guide/reference/abap-language-version.md).